Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/README.md

 # Cloud Threat Hunting Simulation

 ## Objective
-This project aimed to establish a cloud-based Security Operations Centre (SOC) using Microsoft Azure and Microsoft Sentinel.
-The primary goal was to set up a virtual machine (VM) as a honeypot, forward logs to Microsoft Sentinel, and analyse security events for threat detection and incident response.
+This project focuses on building a cloud-based Security Operations Centre (SOC) using **Microsoft Azure** and **Microsoft Sentinel**.
+The main goal is to deploy a **honeypot virtual machine (VM)**, forward logs to Sentinel, and analyse events to simulate **threat hunting** and **incident response** in a cloud environment.

-### Skills Learned
+## Skills Learned
-- Practical experience with cloud-based SIEM (Microsoft Sentinel)
+- Hands-on experience with cloud-based SIEM (Microsoft Sentinel)
-- Log collection, analysis, and querying using KQL (Kusto Query Language)
+- Log collection, analysis, and querying using **KQL (Kusto Query Language)**
-- Configuring and managing virtual machines in Azure
+- Deploying and configuring VMs in Azure
-- Threat detection, analysis, and incident response workflows
+- Conducting threat detection, investigation, and incident response workflows
 - Troubleshooting log ingestion and data integration issues

-### Tools Used
+## Tools Used
-- Microsoft Azure (Free Tier)
+- **Microsoft Azure** (Free Tier)
-- Microsoft Sentinel for log analysis
+- **Microsoft Sentinel** for SIEM and analytics
-- KQL (Kusto Query Language) for querying logs
+- **KQL (Kusto Query Language)** for log queries
-- Virtual Machine (VM) as a honeypot
+- **Virtual Machine (Honeypot)** for attack simulation
-- Log Analytics Workspace for centralised log storage
+- **Log Analytics Workspace** for centralised log storage

 ## Steps

 ### 1. Azure Setup & Configuration
-- Created a free Microsoft Azure account.
+- Created a Microsoft Azure account (free tier).
-- Deployed a Virtual Machine (VM) to act as a honeypot.
+- Deployed a **Virtual Machine (VM)** configured as a honeypot.
-- Configured the VM’s network settings to allow inbound traffic for attack simulation.
+- Adjusted network settings to allow inbound traffic for simulated attacks.

 ### 2. Log Collection & Analysis
-- Set up Log Analytics Workspace to collect logs from the VM.
+- Configured **Log Analytics Workspace** to collect VM logs.
-- Integrated Microsoft Sentinel for real-time log analysis.
+- Integrated **Microsoft Sentinel** for real-time log monitoring.
-- Used KQL to query and analyse log data for security insights.
+- Queried and analysed logs using **KQL** to detect suspicious activity.

 ### 3. Threat Detection & Incident Response
-- Simulated attack scenarios on the honeypot.
+- Simulated cyberattacks targeting the honeypot VM.
-- Created an Attack Map in Microsoft Sentinel to visualise security threats.
+- Built an **Attack Map** in Microsoft Sentinel to visualise threats.
-- Investigated security incidents and analysed event data for patterns.
+- Investigated incidents and identified patterns in attack data.

 ## Challenges
-One major challenge was configuring log ingestion from the honeypot VM to Microsoft Sentinel.
-Log forwarding issues, especially with CSV file format compatibility, caused delays in data processing.
-Despite extensive troubleshooting, the issue remained unresolved, highlighting the complexities of cloud-based integrations.
-I'm revisiting this project because getting it right will be valuable for my growth.
+Configuring **log ingestion** from the honeypot VM to Sentinel was a major challenge.
+Issues with forwarding logs (particularly around CSV compatibility) caused delays in event analysis.
+Despite troubleshooting, the issue persisted — highlighting the **complexity of integrating cloud-based security tools**.
+This project remains **in development**, with further refinements planned.

 ## Learning Outcomes
-- Gained hands-on experience setting up a cloud-based SOC.
+- Gained hands-on experience setting up a **cloud SOC**.
-- Improved troubleshooting skills for Azure log ingestion issues.
+- Strengthened troubleshooting skills in Azure environments.
-- Developed a better understanding of configuring security tools in the cloud.
-- Learned how to create and respond to security incidents using Microsoft Sentinel.
+- Learned the process of **incident detection, triage, and response** with Microsoft Sentinel.
+- Enhanced understanding of **log ingestion pipelines** and their challenges.

 ## Future Work
-- Automate incident response using Playbooks.
+- Automate responses using **Sentinel Playbooks**.
-- Integrate additional security tools for enhanced log analysis.
+- Add **AWS GuardDuty integration** for multi-cloud security insights.
-- Simulate more advanced attack scenarios for deeper analysis.
+- Simulate **advanced attack scenarios** (e.g., credential theft, persistence).
+- Expand logging sources for a more realistic SOC environment.